Phylex/mbclient/README.md

 The configuration options `rise-time`, `hold-time` and `pulse-decay-time` are the parameters of the trapezoidal filter.
 The `pulse-height-threshhold` is used to suppress small (and thus low energy) peaks and primarily acts to reduce noise, as the high frequency of the noise can overwhelm the filter.
 The IP of server should not change through the course of a semester and the port only changes if explicitly set at server startup.
 The accumulation-time is used to avoid counting one peak multiple times.
 It should only be set if there are major problems with the setup, as it is automatically calculated from the `rise-time` and `hold-time` of the trapezoidal filter.

+The second way is via command line arguments, that are similarly named to the configuration options.
+The command line values, when given, override the configuration options specified in the config file.

+### Configuring plotting
+The command line also has a flag to disable plotting.
+Disabling plotting should be done when attempting the long duration measurements as plotting the values slows down the process significantly after a while.
+The plot can be closed at any time during the program execution without interrupting the data taking activities.
+It however cannot be restarted after being closed.

+The `--histmin` and `--histmax` options set the lower and upper bound on the pulse-height of the events being plotted.
+The bin width is adjusted automatically.
+The plot also automatically rescales so that all the data is visible.

 ## Behaviour of the Program
 The server will stop sending events, if the FPGA-Internal hardware buffer overflows.
 This is an indicator, that the system as a whole is overwhelmed